 We strongly believe that the purpose of RE is about religious literacy.
 Our children will learn about world religions and so develop an understanding of the differences and similarities between different faiths.
 They will also learn from world religions and be encouraged to develop both positive attitudes and respect towards other people, their beliefs and lifestyles and their own spiritual development through exploring and responding to the fundamental questions of life.
 This means we aim for children to be able to hold a balanced and well-informed conversation about religion and belief.

-Sue Brown is the lead for RE and in this role regularly attends county RE coordinator meetings.
+Lucy McGregor is the lead for RE and in this role regularly attends county RE coordinator meetings.
 Gill Davies is the lead for Collective worship and works closely with Rev Felicity and leaders of other local church schools to plan the collective worship programme each term.